EventFahrplan/EventFahrplan/docs/CUSTOMIZING.md

 - Text and background colors (HEX)
 - Tracks background colors (HEX)
-- Icons in the toolbar as well as the session alarm icon (bell) and the icon for a favored session (star) can be customized via the `tool_bar_icon` color resource.
+- Icons in the toolbar as well as the session alarm icon (bell) can be customized via the `tool_bar_icon` color resource.
 - The video recording icons must be customized manually because they contain more than one color.

 ## 3. Your custom app step by step